 Seasonal affective disorder (SAD) is a condition in which a person feels depressed at a certain time each year.
 It most often occurs during the fall and winter months when days are shorter and there is less light.
-Treatment includes light therapy, counseling, and antidepressant medicines.
+Treatment includes light therapy, dawn simulation, counseling, and antidepressant medicines.

 Current as of: June 16, 2021